jpegleg/openbsd-workstation/README.md

 I have the `elvish` shell being installed outside of the OpenBSD package directly from tarball to use a newer version.
 Currently the package is ~ 3 years old with 0.16.3.
 The user setup script downloads elvish and untars in in pwd as well as installs an rc file for elvish.
 To copy elvish binary to `/usr/local/bin/` there is another script to run as root `root_elvish.ksh` that copies `./elvish` to `/usr/local/bin/elvish`.

-There is also a script for compiling and installing my rust CLI tools, `tools.ksh`.
+There is also a script for compiling and installing some of my rust CLI tools, `tools.ksh`.

-## Additional steps and configurations

-I'll add some more detail here soon.